 - Services will be offered to children between the ages of 3 and 5.
 Your child must be completely potty-trained.

-- Class begins at 8:00am and ends promptly at 11:30am, with the Enrichment Program extending until 3:20pm, on Tuesdays and Thursdays.
+- Class begins at 8:00am and ends promptly at 11:30am, with the Kindergarten Readiness Program extending until 3:20pm, on Tuesdays and Thursdays.

-- The Enrichment Program is a kindergarten readiness program for children ages 4 & up, who will be going into kindergarten and who are teacher recommended and approved.
+- The Kindergarten Readiness program is for children ages 4 & up, who will be going into kindergarten and who are teacher recommended and approved.

 - It is important that your child be on time and be picked up promptly.

 - Children are not allowed in the classroom before 8:00am, so please make other arrangements if your child needs before school care.

 - Classroom news – Ms. Mirium will be in contact directly with families to ensure communication.

 - Parent meetings will be held throughout the school-year.
 Ms. Mirium will inform parents/guardians of these meeting dates.

 The Alsea Pups Preschool recognizes parents/guardians as the first and most important educators of their children.
 Our school staff sees themselves as co-workers with you in providing care and education for your child.
 There are many ways in which parents/guardians take part in making the preschool a welcoming and stimulating learning environment for children and parents:

 - Sharing with Ms. Mirium about your children’s needs, activities, interests and progress.

 - Helping at sessions of the preschool, which includes sharing your own special interests with the children.
 (These can count towards your volunteer hours.
 Ask Ms. Mirium for the volunteer sign-up sheet.)